Moonmaker5420/Genexis-Netjoin/README.md

 ## Detection Logic

-NetJoin keeps a local record of MAC addresses that have previously been detected.
+Genexis-DHCP-USER-FINDER keeps a local record of MAC addresses that have previously been detected.

 For every scan: